-The Mirena intrauterine device (IUD) was approved by the FDA in 2000 as a form of birth control.
+The Mirena IUD was approved by the FDA in 2000 as a form of birth control.
 Since then, thousands of lawsuits against Bayer HealthCare Pharmaceuticals, the device’s manufacturer, have called the IUD’s effectiveness into question.
 Although promoted as a safe and reversible way to prevent pregnancy, many women have suffered severe and debilitating complications from using Mirena IUDs, including severe pain, bleeding, and perforation of the uterus.
 Bayer is accused of concealing the risk of these complications.
 Read more about Mirena side effects here.

 FDA Warnings About the Marketing of Mirena IUDs

 In April 2009, the FDA warned Bayer and the public about the company’s misleading representation of the Mirena IUD’s efficacy.
 Bayer’s initial marketing failed to indicate that Mirena should only be used for up to five years before replacement, implying the IUD can be used indefinitely.
 Bayer also failed to state that Mirena was primarily recommended for women who had had at least one child.

 Since it was introduced in 2000, the FDA has received approximately 70,000 injury reports concerning Mirena.
 As a result, thousands of women have filed Mirena IUD lawsuits against Bayer.
-Although there is some variation between cases, all involve similar allegations that Bayer failed to provide adequate warnings about the risk of complications that can occur months or even years after implantation.
+Although there is some variation between cases, all involve similar allegations that Bayer failed to provide adequate warnings about Mirena side effects and complications that can occur months or even years after implantation.
 Specific allegations claim that Bayer:

 - Designed, produced, and knowingly sold a defective product